IVI and the Republic of Korea

 Global Health Collaboration

-• Increased capacity of DPRK’s Academy of Medical Sciences (AMS) to conduct surveillance in diarrheal disease and acute encephalitis syndrome
+• Increased capacity of the Democratic People’s Republic of Korea’s Academy of Medical Sciences to conduct surveillance in diarrheal disease and acute encephalitis syndrome

 • In close collaboration with multiple partners and funders (KOICA, MOFA, KIA, LG), conducted a massive oral cholera vaccination programs in Ethiopia (2015), Malawi (2015), and Mozambique (2018)

-• Preventive cholera vaccination campaign in Nepal with support from Rotary Korea, Kim & Chang, Export-Import Bank of Korea and other Korean supporters in 2016 & 2017
+• Preventive cholera vaccination campaign in Nepal with support from Rotary Korea, Kim & Chang, Export-Import Bank of Korea and other Korean supporters in 2016 and 2017